Primerica Canada Reviews

 Primerica does NOT do this, they simply charge women as much as their male counterparts.
 In other words, if you’re a woman, you pay 30% MORE with Primerica Canada for your term insurance then with any other carrier!

-Hey, I’m all for equal rights but if you’re a woman, do you really want pay the same rates as men?
+Hey, I’m all for equal rights but if you’re a woman, do you really want pay the same rates as a man?

 Since women have a longer lifespan, they will more likely outlive their policies’ terms.
 In many cases, men are the primary income earners for the household, which means that they typically purchase bigger policies than women do.
 Often, a man needs to purchase a policy to provide for his family in case he dies and the family loses its main source of income.